 Range: Found in all temperate and tropical waters throughout the world.

-Status: U.S. – Listed as Endangered (in danger of extinction within the foreseeable future) under the U.S. Federal Endangered Species Act.
+Status: U.S. – Listed to Threatened (likely to become endangered, in danger of extinction, within the foreseeable future) under the U.S. Federal Endangered Species Act.
 Green sea turtles were downlisted from Endangered in 2016.
 International – Listed as Endangered (facing a very high risk of extinction in the wild in the near future) by the International Union for Conservation of Nature and Natural Resources.

 Threats to Survival: The greatest threat is from the commercial harvest for eggs and food.
 Other green turtle parts are used for leather and small turtles are sometimes stuffed for curios.
 Incidental catch in commercial shrimp trawling is an increasing source of mortality.